 Each type of loan and lender is different, often having different processes and standards for borrowing.
 Here are some of the most important things to take into account when considering your options.

-• Repayment terms: A repayment term is how long you have to repay the loan.
-For hardship loans this can vary widely, from 2 weeks for payday loans and cash advance apps, to multiple years for personal loans and 401(k) loans.
+- Repayment terms: A repayment term is how long you have to repay the loan.
+For hardship loans, this can vary widely, from 2 weeks for payday loans and cash advance apps, to multiple years for personal loans and 401(k) loans.
 Repayment terms are important because, generally speaking, the shorter the repayment term, the higher the monthly payment amount.

-• Amount: It will be easier to qualify for a very small amount of money, like a sum under $500, as neither payday loan lenders nor cash advance apps typically consider your credit.
-Even if you qualify for a personal loan or other installment loan that runs your credit, you may still not qualify for a large amount if the lender doesn’t feel confident you can repay it.
+- Amount: It will be easier to qualify for a very small amount of money, like a sum under $500, as neither payday loan lenders nor cash advance apps typically consider your credit.
+Even if you qualify for a personal loan or other installment loan that runs your credit, you may still not qualify for a large amount if the lender doesn’t feel confident that you can repay it.

 Related: How Do Personal Loans Work?